boegel/easybuild-wiki/Installing-EasyBuild.md

 <a name="wiki-bootstrapping">
 ## Bootstrapping

-The easiest way (by far) to installing EasyBuild is by using EasyBuild, see https://github.com/hpcugent/easybuild/wiki/Bootstrapping-EasyBuild .
+The easiest way (by far) to installing EasyBuild is [by using EasyBuild](https://github.com/hpcugent/easybuild/wiki/Bootstrapping-EasyBuild).
+By following the bootstrap procedure, you'll obtain an `EasyBuild` module you can load to start using EasyBuild.

 Only when that fails to work for you for some reason, you should resort to one of the approaches below, which are more involved (but also give more control).